KingCounty-Science/cache_hydrology_data/readme.txt

 Repo restarted Feb 14 2025 to avoid gitlog issue

 A. # deactivate and delete venv before creating a new venv
+B. This uses Python 3.19.3 newer versions may not work

 1. To create a virtual environment py/python -m venv .venv